khavishbhundoo/Guetzli-mjpeg/README.md

 ## Introduction

-Motion JPEG (M-JPEG or MJPEG) is a video compression format in which each video frame or interlaced field of a digital video sequence is compressed separately as a JPEG image.The MJPEG video codec is mostly used in IP cameras and cetain digital cameras.
+Motion JPEG (M-JPEG or MJPEG) is a video compression format in which each video frame or interlaced field of a digital video sequence is compressed separately as a JPEG image.The MJPEG video codec is mostly used in IP cameras and certain digital cameras.

 ## Advantages of MJPEG